Share

 The cause

-Infections or non-infective triggers like severe injury or major surgery can induce an unwanted excessive immune response.
+Infections or non-infective triggers such as severe injury or major surgery can induce an excessive immune response.

 Immune response

-Overwhelming levels of inflammatory mediators can lead to a cytokine storm.
+Overwhelming levels of inflammatory mediators may lead to a cytokine storm.

 Hemodynamic instability

-The cytokine storm can cause significant hemodynamic instability and vasoplegic shock, triggering multi-organ dysfunction.
+The cytokine storm is associated with hemodynamic instability and vasoplegic shock, potentially contributing to multi-organ dysfunction.

 Restore the balance